patrivet/jsonplaceholder-viewer/README.md

 ### How to Run from the Command Line

-1. Make sure you are inside the `folder` folder.
+1. Make sure you are inside the `jsonplaceholder-viewer` folder.
 2. First install the npm dependencies:
     ```
     npm install